exydata/exydata-cli/README.md

 ## Usage

-You can go to our documentation webpage to know more about [deploying resources on the Voltmetrix platform](https://voltmetrix.com/docs/).
+You can go to our documentation webpage to know more about [deploying resources on the ExyData platform](https://exydata.com/docs/).